|Master Composter Certificate Program

 The Master Composter Certificate Program at Queens Botanical Garden is offered every spring beginning in March.

-Contact the NYC Compost Project in Queens staff by email or phone 718.539.LAWN (5296) with your questions.
+Contact the NYC Compost Project hosted by Queens Botanical Garden staff by email or phone 718.539.LAWN (5296) with your questions.

 Copyright 2006 Queens Botanical Garden | 43-50 Main Street, Flushing, NY 11355